What to Stock Up on for Winter

 Mr. Heater-F273702 12 ft Propane Hose and Mr. Heater Universal Fuel Filter

 Please set it up and practice using it by following the manufacturer’s instructions.
-Here are my set-by-step instructions.
+Here are my step-by-step instructions.
 How To Heat Your Home In An Emergency

 6. Convenient Camping Stove or Butane Stove

 You’re probably wondering why you’d need a camping stove when you’re not going anywhere.
-However, the camping stove can come in handy if you’re without power during the cold winter months.
+However, the camping stove can be useful without power during the cold winter.

-If something happens and you don’t have power, it’s crucial to have a way to prepare food for yourself and your children.
-These stoves aren’t designed for indoor use, so make plans for a location where they can be safely put to use and you don’t have to worry about carbon monoxide poisoning.
+If power goes out, it’s crucial to have a way to prepare food for yourself and your children.
+Stoves aren’t designed for indoor use, so plan a location where they can be safely used, and you won’t have to worry about carbon monoxide poisoning.

 7. Start Stocking Up on the Essentials for Winter